 From the moment you first get in touch we’ll guide you through your Info Point journey.
 Our number one aim is to exceed your expectations.
 We will:

 - Discuss your requirements and advise on the most suitable products/configuration

 - Send you an itemised quote

-- Ship your Info Point within 10 working days of payment being received
+- Ship your Info Point within 10 working days of full payment being received

-- Send you your visitor awareness pack and CMS login details
+- Send you visitor awareness guidance and CMS login details

 - Provide CMS training

 In most instances our customers create their own Info Point website.
 That might sound scary but it is actually very simple to build pages with flexible content blocks, link them to others and quickly create your own Info Point website.
 When your Info Point arrives:

 - Screw on the supplied antenna

 - Log into the Content Management System